Skip to content ↓

 Homework grids

-The nature of how the tasks are presented ensures a level of flexibility for the child and their parents.
+The nature of how the tasks are presented ensures a level of choice for the child and their parents.
 The decision as to which home learning tasks are completed, and when, encourages the child to take increased responsibility for their learning.
 The children do not have to do a set number of tasks in any one category and there isn’t a time limit for doing each one.
-When children have completed a task, they should bring their work to school, where it will be acknowledged either through display, presentation and/or oral feedback.
+The homework is designed to create independent learning opportunities where possible and there isn’t a time limit for doing each one.

 Weekly Homework